huang0h/constellatia/README.md

 NOT the size of the visualizer - ```SCREEN_WIDTH``` and ```SCREEN_HEIGHT``` determine that.
 Controls:
 - p: pause/unpause the visualizer and music
-- q: prematurely end the visualizer
+- q: quit the visualizer
 - r: start/stop recording

 I **HIGHLY** discourage recording right now, since the current setup is super janky and I'm still working on it.